fmansimli/validify-js-react/README.md

 ## how to use it in order to validate form ? that's amazingly easy

 ```

+// best practice! create the schema as a seperate file and import it to keep code clean.

 import React from "react";
 import { useSchema , Schema } from "@validify-js/react";